kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 as the line number that caused the exception to be raised.
 Double-clicking each error message will take you directly to the line of code that raised the exception so that you can begin working on repairs.

-C H A P T E R  13

-  

-281
-Analyzing and Improving
+# 13. Analyzing and Improving
-Performance
-This chapter introduces several methods to help you analyze your code to improve its performance in terms of runtime or memory usage.
+Performance This chapter introduces several methods to help you analyze your code to improve its performance in terms of runtime or memory usage.
 Many recipes use the DBMS_PROFILE package, which is supplied by Oracle, to help in the analysis.
 It is a useful tool for identifying which lines of code consume the most execution time.

-13-1.
+## 13-1.
 Installing DBMS_PROFILER
 **Problem**
 You want to analyze and diagnose your code to find bottlenecks and areas where excess execution time is being spent, but the DBMS_PROFILER package is not installed.